 In 2018 they'd reform under the name Lowlife.

-Footnote: Cryptic Slaughter are often credited as one of the progenitors of 'crossover', the thrash metal and hardcore crossover genre, along with acts like D.R.I., Corrosion Of Conformity and Suicidal Tendencies.
+Footnote: cryptic slaughter are often credited as one of the progenitors of genres thrash metal and the hardcore crossover genre, along with acts like D.R.I., Corrosion of Conformity and Suicidal Tendencies.

 See Less... ⏫